EllaFoxo/foxdotgal/content/posts/2024-02-24-electronics-is-cool-i-guess.md

   - 3D Printing
 ---

 Since around 2019, I've been dead-set on learning the skills that 10 year old me once dreamed of figuring out.
 Back then, I imagined being able to do so much cool stuff.
-I never quite got the hang of until I was late into my twentys.
+I never quite got the hang of until I was late into my twenties.
 Life always got in the way, and those aspirations had to be put aside.

 In 2020, Blender's UI took a huge leap forward, and I was finally able to take my first steps into 3D modeling.
 I sunk my teeth into the sculpting tools, and the Unity game engine, intent on creating VRChat avatars to represent myself during the pandemic.
 That was a crazy time.
 In 2022, I returned to 3D printing, having the urge to turn some of those models into physical objects that I could hold in my hand.
 But as amazing as it is, Blender absolutely sucks for hard surface modeling - especially when it comes to dimensional accuracy.